MDU-PHL/ngmaster/README.md

 The easiest way of installing `ngmaster` is using `pip`:

     $ pip3 install --user git+https://github.com/MDU-PHL/ngmaster.git

 The `--user` option will install the package locally, rather than in the global `python` directory.

 Thus, by default, this will install the package in `$HOME/.local/`, and the executable in `$HOME/.local/bin/`.
 To install the executable in a custom location (e.g., `$HOME/bin`), use the following:

     $ pip3 install --install-option="--install-scripts=$HOME/bin" --user git+https://github.com/MDU-PHL/ngmaster.git

 To upgrade to a newer version:

     $ pip3 install --upgrade --install-option="--install-scripts=$HOME/bin" --user git+https://github.com/MDU-PHL/ngmaster.git

 The simplest way to install dependencies is to use the Brew (Mac OS X) or LinuxBrew (Linux) system.
 Users who have difficulty installing isPcr from source (eg. Mac OS) may have more success with Brew:
 ```
 $ brew tap homebrew/science
-$ brew tap chapmanb/cbl
 $ brew tap tseemann/homebrew-bioinformatics-linux
+$ brew install ispcr
 ```

 ### To test installation